US Steel wins tax breaks from one of America's poorest cities

 Gary Works once employed more than 25,000 people but now supports only about 4,000 in a city that has seen its population plummet from 175,000 in 1970 to 77,000 today.

-Steel industry employment nationwide increased by 1,000 jobs to 83,400 between March, when tariffs where imposed, and November, according to the latest available data from the U.S. Bureau of Labor Statistics.
-(GRAPHIC: https://tmsnrt.rs/2t8sf4I )
+Steel industry employment nationwide increased by 1,000 jobs to 83,400 between March, when tariffs where imposed, and November, according to the latest available data from the US Bureau of Labor Statistics.

 "Improving efficiency is important and was one of the goals of the tariffs," a department spokesman said of the Gary investment.
 "We are glad to see the American industry is making investments that will protect their long-term viability and ensure a strong domestic supply."